onurhanakbulut/monthly-surface-temperature/README.md

 ## 🔮 Future Predictions (2025-2035)
 - **Polynomial Regression** was used to predict the global monthly average surface temperatures for **2025-2035**.
-- The predicted values were analyzed and visualized.
+- The predicted values were analyzed.

 ---